suluke/gdx.automation/Readme.md

   Not how the program flow influences the input.
   Although, I guess, it wouldn't be too hard to record them.

-## Future development
-* ~~get recording to work with simple writer/ output format~~ CHECK
-* implement player
-* use less reflection.
-Real backends with real access to platform specific code.
-* implement possibility to respond to certain inputs while recording
-  * enables writing a gui or something with hotkeys to start/pause/resume/stop recording
-* implement a player supporting to mix the recorded input with the actual input
-  * e.g. specify regions that still listen to current device events, so an onscreen button can stop a playback.
-    This would be great for tutorials.
-* implement callbacks
-  * on replay finished, so e.g. a tutorial will automatically be replayed
-  * on certain input events, so they can be visualized
-* Implement an android style monkey tool

 ## Licensing
 Copyright 2014 Lukas Böhm